Treatment Of Temporomandibular Joint Disorders

 - Malocclusion, which is a shift in the jaw, which then changes the way that the upper and lower teeth align

-However, if you discover a swelling or tenderness or other symptoms of a TMJ disorder, then you’d need to visit the dental clinic where the dentist gets to examine your jaw.
-Several different imaging tests can also be ordered and including X-rays and Computed Tomography (CT) scan of the jaw to see the bones and joint tissues or even an MRI of the jaw to detect if there are problems with the structure of the jaw.
+However, due ot the proximity of the jaw to the ear and teeth, it is often recommended to seek out treatment with a physician (ears, eyes, nose and throat specialist, or EENT) or dental professional to rule out non-musculoskeletal reason for your discomfort.
+Several different imaging tests can also be ordered, including X-rays and Computed Tomography (CT) scan of the jaw to see the bones and joint tissues or even an MRI of the jaw to detect if there are problems with the structure of the jaw.

-A variety of treatment options are available, including both home or self-care and lifestyle changes which in many cases, can treat TMJ disorders, especially mild to moderate conditions.
-Surgery is usually the preferred treatment in severe cases.
+A variety of treatment options are available, including both practitioner directed (myofascial therapy, trigger point release, intra-oral muscle therapy, acupuncture, joint manipulation, etc.), home or lifestyle changes which in many cases, can help treat TMJ disorders, especially mild to moderate conditions.
+If conservative treat is unsuccessful or your are suffering from a more serious condition, a consultation with a surgeon may be the next best step.

 Self-care treatments involve reducing jaw movements wherein you’d be advised to avoid chewing gum, and to eat only soft foods, also avoiding the clenching or tensing the jaw.
 Gentle mouth and jaw exercises are also recommended, such as slight stretching of the jaw and massage of the affected muscles around the jaw.
 These have also been found to help and also a combination of both rest and gentle exercise (physiotherapy) may be recommended.
 A healthcare professional can advise on the most appropriate exercises to follow, as well as other lifestyle changes that could ease TMJ disorder symptoms.